haihd/journey-with-ai/README.md

-# Jouney with AI blog repo
+# Journey with AI blog repo